punekarshailesh/cpp/README.md

 # data structures
 To revise the concepts of cpp
 <br>
-To revise the concepts of the Data Structures
+To revise the concepts of the Data Structures in Cpp